webcomics/dosage/doc/web/content/comics/ComicFury_Sarakleeyo.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>A World of Warcraft themed web comic starring the Argent Crusade's unusual misfits.
 The crusade allowed heroes of the Alliance and Horde to become partners.
 Sara &amp; Kleeyo set the example...provided they can survive their friendship.
-Updated weekly on Saturdays.</td>
+Updated Mondays.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://sarakleeyo.webcomic.ws/">http://sarakleeyo.webcomic.ws/</a></td>